- Use all the different pieces in a run to see what they do and how they work.

-Stop motion animation is a very early form of filmmaking where objects in a scene are modified very slightly for each individual frame that is taken of the scene.
-These frames (photographs) are then shown together in order very quickly, giving the illusion that the objects are moving in time, and it is not a series of photographs.
-The show Wallace & Gromit is a famous stop motion animation, made using plasticine figures.
+Stop motion animation is a very early form of filmmaking where objects in a scene are modified very slightly for each individual frame or photo that is taken of the scene.
+These frames (photographs) are then shown together in order very quickly, giving the illusion that the objects are moving in time.

 - How many different patterns can you make?
 Try starting the pendulum from different points and see what happens!

 - See if you can make a super small pattern.
 How about a really BIG one?

 - What’s the coolest pattern you can make?

 A pendulum is a weight on a string or cable that can swing freely.
 Pendulums have a property called isochronism.
 Isochronism means that the time it takes a pendulum to swing isn't affected by how big each swing is or by the weight of the pendulum.

 Notice that as your pendulum loses energy and makes smaller swings, the time each swing takes (the period of the swing) does not change.
 The period also stays the same for all weights!
 Only the length of the string or cable changes the period of a pendulum.
 Test it for yourself!